Pathogen transmission

 Transmission can also be indirect, via another organism, either a vector (e.g. a mosquito or fly) or an intermediate host (e.g. tapeworm in pigs can be transmitted to humans who ingest improperly cooked pork).
 Indirect transmission could involve zoonoses or, more typically, larger pathogens like macroparasites with more complex life cycles.
 Transmissions can be autochthonous (i.e. between two individuals in the same place) or may involve travel of the microorganism or the affected hosts.

+A 2024 World Health Organization report standardized the terminology for the transmission modes of all respiratory pathogens in alignment with particle physics: airborne transmission; inhalation; direct deposition; and contact.
+But these newly standardized terms have yet to be translated to policy, including infection control policy or the pandemic accords or updated International Health Regulations.